When Digital Meets Instant Film: A Hands-On Test

 To keep things fair, I matched them as closely as possible.
 The SX-70's ~46mm lens lines up nicely with a 50mm on the Canon, so I paired the 5D with a Canon EF 50mm f/1.8.
 Both were shot at f/8 (the SX-70 doesn't give you a choice), while shutter speed on the Canon was adjusted to match exposure.

 I tested both setups in studio lighting and out in daylight to see how they handle different environments.
 For the SX-70, I used Polaroid 600 film with an ND filter to tame the higher sensitivity and keep things comparable.
+The outdoor shots were taken around my neighborhood in Maastricht, capturing scenes along the Maas River and a nearby chapel.

 Two cameras.
 Two eras.
 One question: where do digital and instant meet and where do they refuse to?